 The Professional Registered Nursing Program at Lake Area Tech is an Associate of Applied Science Degree Program.
 The AAS Nursing Program prepares students who are Licensed Practical Nurses to complete a program of study in professional nursing that incorporates theory, clinical, lab, and simulation experiences.
 The program lasts 11 months over three semesters that builds off of the student’s LPN degree.
-An online option will begin Fall 2022.
-The program is a campus-based option and is only available to start each fall.
+The RN program is available both on-campus and online.
+The program is full-time, beginning each fall.
 Upon completion of this program, graduates are eligible to take the NLCEX-RN (National Council Licensure Examination for Registered Nurses).
 Graduates of this program may apply to another college or a university to pursue a Bachelor’s degree in nursing after completing their AAS degree and becoming a registered nurse.

 The Registered Nursing program will accept a limited number of students in the fall of each year.
 Individuals interested in the program need to have a current unencumbered LPN license.

 - ATI-NCLEX-PN Comprehensive Predictor Score

 - GPA – most recent of 2.75 or better